Morgan County Schools

 b) Keep lots of reading materials around your home.

 c) Be sure your child gets 9-10 hours of sleep at night.

 d) Look at everything your child brings home from school.
 Praise progress and effort.

 e) Limit TV and video game time.
 Be sure what your child watches is appropriate.
 Do not use the television as a babysitter.

 f) Have conversations with your child.
 Listen and discuss things going on in their lives.
 Real conversation increases language skills.
 Don’t just give directions.

 g) Do your best to keep your child healthy.
-Limit junk food they eat.
-The habit of washing hands after they go to the bathroom and before they eat is important.
+Limit the junk food they eat.
+The habit of washing their hands after they go to the bathroom and before they eat is important.

 h) Have a positive attitude about school.